adbar/simplemma/README.md

 extending word coverage and recall of detection at the potential cost of a lesser accuracy.

 ### Advanced usage via classes

 *The following classes will be made available in the next version.
-To start using them, install the latest version from the git repository.*
+To start using them, install the latest version from the git repository.
+The full docs are available [here](https://adbar.github.io/simplemma/)*

 The above described functions are suitable for simple usage, but it is possible to have more control by instantiating Simplemma classes and